 Hormonal changes during pregnancy can make your gums more vulnerable to plaque, leading to inflammation and bleeding.
 This is also called pregnancy gingivitis or gum disease.
 Studies show that pregnancy gum disease can contribute to an increased risk of premature labour and low birth weight babies.

 It’s very important to keep your teeth and gums as clean and healthy as possible while you’re pregnant.
 The best way to prevent or deal with gum problems is to practise good oral hygiene.

 Here’s how you can look after your teeth and gums:

-- Clean your teeth carefully twice a day for two minutes with fluoride toothpaste – ask your hygienist to show you a good brushing method to remove all the plaque.
+- Clean your teeth carefully twice a day for two minutes with fluoride toothpaste – ask your Dental Hygienist to show you a good brushing method to remove all the plaque.

 - Brushing is best with a small-headed toothbrush – ideally an electric toothbrush.
 Clean in between your teeth daily.